How to Manage allocation Conflicts? Complete Guide 2026

 - Availability conflict: A person is allocated during their leave or unavailability

-Types of Allocation Conflicts
+Types of allocation Conflicts

 1. Overload Conflicts

-Definition: A person is allocated to more than 100% of their available capacity.
+Definition: A person is allocated to more than 100% of their available Capacity.

 Example: A developer allocated at 120% (60h/week when they have 50h available)